toladata/Knowledgebase/4-manage-users/change-user-role.md

 ---

-It's easy to assign different permission levels to each member on your team.
+It's easy to assign different permission levels to each member of your team.
 There are three types of user roles in the system.

 | ** ** | **Program Admin** | **Program Team** | **Program View Only** |
 | :--- | :---: | :---: | :---: |